 College of Education

-The Department of Educational Leadership at California State University, Fullerton, invites applications for a tenure-track Assistant or Associate Professor position in the Doctoral Program in Community College Leadership (Ed.D.) with appointment to begin Fall 2022.
+The Department of Educational Leadership at California State University, Fullerton, invites applications for a tenure-track Assistant or Associate Professor position in Research Methodology with an Emphasis on Dissertation in Practice

 The Department is seeking an outstanding faculty colleague to join departmental efforts in preparing reflective scholar practitioners committed to just, equitable, and inclusive education.
 CSUF Educational Leadership faculty are committed teachers and scholars who bring research and creative discovery to problems of practice in higher education settings.
 They teach broadly in the curricula of the department, advise students, and serve on departmental and university-wide committees.
 The department uses a distributed leadership model, with the expectation that all faculty share some of the leadership responsibilities.
 The highly collaborative teams meet weekly in program meetings and monthly in department meetings.
 The primary responsibilities of the person in this position will include developing and teaching introductory and core courses in the Community College Leadership Ed.D. program, chairing doctoral dissertations, and serving as members of doctoral dissertation committees.
 Opportunity to teach, lead, and serve in the Master of Science in Higher Education is available also.
 Specific courses that this person may teach include: Community College Systems, Structures, and Cultures; Qualitative and Mixed Methods, Epistemology, History, and Structure of Contemporary Education; Organizational Theory; Ethical and Legal Dimensions of Instructional Leadership; Forecasting and Planning; Leadership for Change.